mattldawson/dts/docs/admin/globus.md

-# DTS Globus Endpoint Configuration
+# Granting DTS Access to a  Globus Endpoint

 The Data Transfer Service relies heavily on [Globus](https://www.globus.org/) for performing file transfers between different databases.
 Here we describe how